mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - How many groups are there in total?

 #### [Day 13: Packet Scanners](src/day_13)
-- [ ] Part One - What is the severity of your whole trip?
+- [x] Part One - What is the severity of your whole trip?
+- [ ] Part Two - What is the fewest number of picoseconds that you need to delay the packet to pass through the firewall without being caught?